PAXSTORE/paxstore-openapi-java-sdk/docs/RESELLER_API.md

 ## Manage resellers

 All the reseller related APIs are encapsulated in the class *com.pax.market.api.sdk.java.api.reseller.ResellerApi*.

+User can customize the additional attributes for reseller.
+To add/delete/update reseller's additional entity attributes please using marketplace admin login and go to page via General Setting -> Entity Attribute Setting.

 **Constructors of ResellerAPI**